angryziber/picasa-gallery/README.md

 It's a small Java application made to be hosted for free on Google App Engine.
-It uses Google Data API to fetch and display your albums and photos, so whenever you change anything on Picasaweb, it will become visible in this gallery.
+It uses Google Data API to fetch and display your albums and photos, so whenever you change anything on Google Photos/Picasaweb, it will become visible in this gallery.

 Features
 ========

 - Dark theme that emphasizes photos
-- Shows your exising Picasaweb albums, no additional storage needed
+- Shows your exising public albums, no additional storage needed
 - Search within the gallery (by tags, keywords, descriptions, etc)
 - Nice bookmarkable URLs for albums, individual photos, search results
-- Gallery map if albums are geotagged, album map coming soon
+- Gallery map if albums are geotagged
 - Full-screen photo viewer
 - Fast: minimum number of requests, optimized caching, preloading of next photos
-- No pagination (but only visible thumbnails are loaded)
 - Keyboard navigation
 - Mobile device support, eg iPhone, iPad, Android (including touch events)
-- Facebook like buttons for albums and individual photos
+- Facebook Like buttons for albums and individual photos
 - Opengraph metadata (for FB sharing, etc)
 - Google analytics support
 - Viewing of other people's albums, just add "?by=username" parameter